google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 Note: you may encounter bugs using [ChromeDriver](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver).
 At the time of writing, the latest release (2.29) only supports Chrome 58.
-Headless Chrome requires Chrome 59+.
+Headless Chrome requires Chrome 59 or later.

 **How is this related to PhantomJS?**